What Time is This Place?

 “Everywhere there are signs of time.”

-The writer, Kevin Lynch, is an urban designer; he coined the term "wayfinding" and has worked on many interesting tidbits in his life.
-The book itself details how inhabitants of an environment experience time through environmental cues and how that translates to the larger picture of "rhythms of time."
-Its ideas made me piece together my thoughts about how we experience time more broadly.
-I eventually settled on a theory of experiencing time and focused on how we account for time and encounter or orient ourselves to time.
+Kevin Lynch is an urban designer; he coined the term “wayfinding” and has worked on other tidbits in his life.
+What Time is This Place? details how we experience time through environmental cues and how that translates to the larger picture of “rhythms of time.”
+Reflecting on these made me piece together my thoughts about how we experience time more broadly.

-We don’t really experience time as if it were a clock or linearly as we think.
+We don’t really experience time as if it were linearly.
 And that effect can be described in the relationship between memory and experience.
 Memory as a neurological function itself always seems to be turned on and churning without stopping.
-Although there is a difference between short-term and long-term memory, experience itself is very much separate and immaterial.

 Encountering Time